-Course Code ELEC ENG 2017 Course Circuits and Systems Coordinating Unit Electrical and Electronic Engineering Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 8 hours per week Available for Study Abroad and Exchange N Prerequisites ELEC ENG 1100 Incompatible ELEC ENG 2011, ELEC ENG 2007 Restrictions Bachelor of Engineering (Honours) (Electrical & Electronic) Course Description This course develops key concepts in linear signals and systems, principally using electric circuits as the focus.
+Course Code ELEC ENG 2017 Course Circuits and Systems Coordinating Unit School of Electrical & Electronic Engineering Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 8 hours per week Available for Study Abroad and Exchange N Prerequisites ELEC ENG 1100 Restrictions Bachelor of Engineering (Honours) (Electrical & Electronic) Course Description This course develops key concepts in linear signals and systems, principally using electric circuits as the focus.
 Second order circuits are covered in detail, before generalisation to higher orders and developing concepts such as resonance and frequency responses.
 The spectral interpretation of signals and systems are developed formally with the Fourier transform.
 Dynamical responses of linear systems are treated systematically in the Laplace domain; the transfer function description of linear, time-invariant systems is introduced and applied to the analysis of electrical systems.
 Feedback systems are studied to introduce the concept of bounded-input, bounded-output (BIBO) stability.
 The course includes practical exercises using industry standard software packages to design and simulate electrical systems? performance.

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning OutcomesOn successful completion of this course students will be able to:

 - Apply systematic methods to the analysis of linear systems, in particular electric circuits, using both time and frequency domain techniques